sdtarso/almanax-bonuses/README.md

 ```

 By default it will create a alamax.json file under the `output` folder (not versioned).
-If you want to create a csv file, pass the json flag to the script like so.
+If you want to create a csv file, pass the csv flag to the script like so.

 ```bash
 npm run fetch -- csv